anderson-aristotle/rails-api-single-resource/NOTES.md

 ## Delivery Notes

+### Why are we doing single resource, then one to many, then many to many?

+One of the major intents of this sequence is to demonstrate HOW the developers should go about building out these resources.
+Starting with a simple resource with no relationships and building it out from there.

+Why not just add all three models at once and tie them all together?
+The reason we do things one-at-a-time, is because if we move slow and methodically make adjustments we're MUCH LESS likely to make mistakes.
+Doing things one-at-a-time with small adjustments also keeps our application working ALL THE TIME.

 ### Terminal Management

 Managing multiple terminals efficiently is **Wicked Important**.
 At the beginning of this training, pick colors for developers to use for each repo they will be working on.
 For example, for the cookbook code along, choose a green terminal, and for the clinic lab, use white terminal.
 The consultant should choose a different color for the library code along.
 Each terminal should have two tabs